On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$: Rank of connection tensors and dimension of graph algebras

 The purpose of this section is to extend the main results from~\cite{Lovasz-2006}.
 These are stated as Theorems~\ref{thm:con-obj-ranks-char-0-field} and~\ref{thm:N(H,k)-matrix-column-space}.

-An $\bbF$-valued \textit{graph parameter} is a function from finite graph ismorphism classes to $\bbF$.
-For convinience, we think of a graph parameter as a function defined on finite graphs and invariant under graph isomorphism.
-We allow multiple edges in our graphs, but no loops, as input to a graph parameter.
+An $\bbF$-valued \textit{graph parameter} is a function from finite graph isomorphism classes to $\bbF$.
+For convenience, we think of a graph parameter as a function defined on finite graphs and invariant under graph isomorphism.
+We allow multiple edges in our graphs, but no loops, as input to a graph parameter, following the standard definition~\cite{Freedman-Lovasz-Schrijver-2007,Lovasz-2006}.
 A graph parameter $f$ is called \textit{multiplicative}, if for any disjoint union $G_1 \sqcup G_2$ of graphs $G_1$ and $G_2$ we have $f(G_1 \sqcup G_2) = f(G_1) f(G_2)$.
 A graph parameter on a labeled graph ignores its labels.
 Every weighted graph homomorphism $f_H = \hom(\cdot, H)$ is a multiplicative graph parameter.

 A ($k$-labeled, $\bbF$-)\textit{quantum graph} is a finite formal $\bbF$-linear combination of finite $k$-labeled graphs. $\calG[k] = \bbF \calPLG[k]$ is the monoid algebra of $k$-labeled $\bbF$-quantum graphs.
 We denote by $\calG^{\simp}[k]$ the monoid algebra of \textit{simple} $k$-labeled $\bbF$-quantum graphs; it is a subalgebra of $\calG[k]$. $U_k$ is the multiplicative identity and the empty sum is the additive identity in both $\calG[k]$ and $\calG^{\simp}[k]$.